fleek-network/ursa/infra/ursa/README.md

 - flyctl ips list

 # Reverse Proxy Setup
+- Host
+  - It is assumed that DNS records point to the Docker host
+  - add an A record with the actual domain

 - **IPFS**: with local storage at `/data/ipfs` which is mounted locally for presistence.
   - Expose ports:
     - `4001` - ipfs swarm [public]